 So you might see this scoring system listed as VO2max on one device and cardio fitness on another–they are the same thing!

-Aerobic capacity test (VO2max), also known as the maximum oxygen consumption test, measures the maximum amount of oxygen a person (usually an athlete) can use during intense activity levels.
+The aerobic capacity test (VO2max), also known as the maximum oxygen consumption test, measures the maximum amount of oxygen a person (usually an athlete) can use during intense activity levels.

 It is a good gauge of cardiovascular fitness and aerobic endurance levels.